00Introduction Welcome to the UBG to Real Estate Investing

 - Does not show on your personal credit report

-Hard money can be beneficial for short term loans and situations, but many investors who have used hard money lenders have been placed in tough situations when the short term loan ran out.
-Use hard money with caution, making sure you have multiple exit strategies in place before taking out a hard money loan.
+Hard money can be beneficial for short-term loans in certain situations, but many investors who have used hard money lenders have found themselves in tough situations when the short-term loan ran out.
+Use hard money with caution, making sure you have multiple exit strategies in place before taking the loan.

 To find a hard money lender, try the following tips:

 Private Money—Private money is similar to hard money in many respects, but it’s usually distinguishable due to the relationship between the lender and the borrower.
 Typically, with private money, the lender will not be a professional lender like a hard money lender.
 Instead, it will be an individual looking to achieve higher returns on their cash.
 Oftentimes, there is an established relationship with a private money lender, and these lenders are much less business-oriented than hard money lenders.
 Additionally, private money usually has fewer fees and points, and the term length can be negotiated more easily to serve the best interest of both parties.